codinginbarn/ajax-dynamic-sqlite-form/README.md

-# ajax-dynamic-sqlite-form
-Dynamically Add or Remove Input Fields in PHP, JQuery, SQLite and BS 5
+# Dynamically Add or Remove Input Fields in PHP, Ajax, JQuery, SQLite and BS 5

 Very basic example for a class project.
 Will need to use some type of server that supports PHP.
 The /inc folder should be writable, the SQLite database is stored in the /inc folder.
 The SQLite database is automatically created when saving first time.